-This brief was prepared by the Canadian Nurses Association (CNA) for consideration by the Government of Canada's external panel, tasked with developing the federal legislative response to the 2015 Supreme Court decision in Carter v.
+This brief was originally prepared by the Canadian Nurses Association (CNA) for consideration by the Government of Canada's external panel, tasked with developing the federal legislative response to the 2015 Supreme Court decision in Carter v.
 Canada (Attorney General) regarding physician-assisted death (PAD).
+It has since been updated for submission to the special joint committee on PAD.